micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 6.md

 Therefore "Come out from among them And be separate, says the Lord.
 Do not touch what is unclean, And I will receive you."

 ###### 18
-"I will be a Father to you, And you shall be My sons and daughters, Says the Lord Almighty." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 2 Corinthians 6:4 _endurance_ [^b]: 2 Corinthians 6:6 Lit. _unhypocritical_ [^c]: 2 Corinthians 6:11 Lit. _Our mouth is open_ [^d]: 2 Corinthians 6:14 _in common_ [^e]: 2 Corinthians 6:14 _fellowship_ [^f]: 2 Corinthians 6:16 NU _we_
+"I will be a Father to you, And you shall be My sons and daughters, Says the Lord Almighty."